 The Council has examined the draft water sharing plans and considers that some of them are likely to change significantly before finalisation, given that they contain some aspects that are inconsistent with the Water Management Act 2000, State Government policy and that the targets in the State water management outcomes plan are yet to be finalised.
-The Council also notes that there has been some problems with the process involved in implementing this first round of plans, but recognises the enormity and complexity of the task of reforming the New South Wales water management system.
+There have also been a number of problems with the process involved in implementing this first round of plans.
 These process problems have complicated the transition to a new property rights system.